Sh0bra/bookbot/README.md

 # Bookbot
-BookBot is a simple program written in Python that takes a .txt book and returns a report on the number of words and characters in the book.
+BookBot is a simple program written in Python that takes a .txt and returns a report on the number of words and characters in the book.

 ## Command
 ```